 After the NOT GUILTY plea is entered, the case is set for a pre-trial hearing maybe six to eight weeks out into the future, depending on the Court.
-During the pre-trial process, all the evidence is gathered, analyzed, and further investigation may be completed, in order to determine the strengths and weaknesses of the government's case against you.
-There may be several pre-trial hearings in your case.
+During the pre-trial process, your attorney will gather all of the evidence, analyze it, and conduct further investigation as needed.
+Your attorney's goal is to determine the strengths and weaknesses of the government's case against you.
+There may be several pre-trial hearings in your case to complete the above process.

 Once all the evidence is gathered and analyzed, and if applicable, challenges to the evidence may be made by filing suppression motions, etc. In addition, during the pre-trial stage negotiations are ongoing with the prosecutor to try to reach a resolution to the case based on the strength and weaknesses of the evidence.
+Goal #1 is to find a way to get the case Dismissed.
+Goal #2 is get the charges reduced.
+And, goal #3 is to get the best resolution given the state of the evidence.

 The pre-trial stage can take four to six months to complete, and sometimes even longer depending on the case.
 The goal is to resolve the case without having to go to a full jury trial.
-But if the case cannot be resolved for a reasonable settlement, then a Trial is the only option.
-Remember, it is always the prosecutor's burden to prove guilt beyond a reasonable doubt on all charges with evidence that is accurate and reliable; doing so is not always easy for the prosecution.
+But if the case cannot be resolved for a reasonable settlement that a client is willing to accept, then a Trial is the only option.
+Remember, it is always the client's decision on whether a case goes to Trial.